ieted/USB/README.md

 # USB
 Useful Scripts Backup

 This repo is created to backup useful scripts.
+See below for instructions.